Josefina Villalobos: Early life

 Villalobos was born in New York City to Colombian parents.
 In 1945, she married Sixto Durán Ballén.

 First Lady (1992–1996)

 As the first lady of the nation, Villalobos was known in the media and by the Ecuadorian people Finita de Durán-Ballén.
 When she became first lady, she played a vital role in the creation of the National Institute of the Child and the Family (INNFA).
-She was known for hosting of Carondelet Palace and accompanying her husband in various trips nationally and internationally.
-Josefina was the first older lady to assume the role, since she was 68 years old when her husband won the presidency of the Republic in 1992.
+She was known for hosting of Carondelet Palace and accompanying her husband on various trips nationally and internationally.
+Josefina was the oldest first lady at 68 years old when her husband won the presidency of the Republic in 1992.

-Personal life
+Personal life and death

-Ballén and Villalobos had eight children.
+Ballén and Villalobos had nine children.
 After Ballén left office, the two retired and lived in Quito, Ecuador.
 On November 15, 2016, Ballén died at the age of 95.
+Villalobos became a centenarian on August 5, 2024, and died in Quito on February 24, 2025, at the age of 100.